SINTEF/pds_hb/README.md

 # Front-end for PDS data handbook

 This repository includes the complete front-end for the PDS data handbook application.
-It includes...
+It includes all components and pages

 ## Installation